tanthai028/Student/README.md

 # Sample Run
 ```
-Sample Run (The user’s entry is in bold)
-Welcome!
-Choose from the following options:
+Choose the following options:
-1- Add a new student
+    1. Add new student
-2- Add/Delete a course
-3- Search for a student
-4- Print fee invoice
+    2. Add/Delete Course
+    3. Search
+    4. Invoice
-0- Exit program
+    0. Exit

 Enter your selection: 3
-Enter the student’s id: 8989
+Enter your student's ID: 8989
-No Student found!
+Student not found!
 ```

 ```